Virtex6 XC6VLX365T PCI-Express dev board

 I'm testing on a HP t610 Plus thin client, which has a single PCIe x4 connector, hence the 4-lane limit.
 The speed of 2.5 GT/s indicates that PCI Express Gen-1 is in use.

-The Linux driver in the original RIFFA repository doesn't build on later kernels, but KMB Telematics have updated it.
+The Linux driver in the original RIFFA repository doesn't build on later kernels, but an updated version is available.
 To test the card:

 1. cd riffa/driver/linux && make && sudo make install